Go To Top

 Classifying damages in your car insurance settlement

-There are two categories of damages when you sue another driver -- general damages and special damages and how your settlement is classified will impact your tax obligation.
+There are two categories of damages when you sue another driver: general and special.
+How your settlement is classified will impact your tax obligation.

 • General damages are more subjective and include (non-taxable) pain and suffering.
-When structuring a settlement, it can be beneficial to push more of the settlement amount into these categories if possible, which will lower your tax obligation.
+When structuring a settlement, it can be beneficial to push more of the settlement amount into these categories if possible, lowering your tax obligation.

-When trying to answer the question, is your personal injury settlement taxable, it often makes sense to consult a tax attorney.
-Achieving a tax-friendly settlement is an important goal during your negotiation with an insurer.
-In many cases, it is worth the cost to hire a tax attorney to help with your negotiations, particularly if you are working on a large settlement.
+When answering whether your personal injury settlement is taxable, it often makes sense to consult a tax attorney.
+Achieving a tax-friendly settlement is important during your negotiation with an insurer.
+In many cases, hiring a tax attorney to help with your negotiations is worth the cost, particularly if you are working on a large settlement.

 Frequently asked questions about auto insurance settlements